Crowded Kitchen

 Place on a parchment paper-lined baking sheet and freeze while you prepare the coating.

-peanut butter filling mixture in mixing bowl.
+Peanut butter egg mixture in a bowl.

 STEP 3: In a small bowl, whisk together the cocoa powder and water and set aside.

-cocoa powder and water mixed together in a small bowl.
+Cocoa powder and water in a bowl.

 STEP 4: Add the white chocolate and coconut oil to a microwave-safe bowl.
 Microwave in 15-20 second intervals, stirring well between each interval, until fully melted.
 Whisk in the spirulina and matcha (or food coloring) and adjust colors as desired.
 Pour into a short drinking glass or a similar vessel.